opoupeney/dfd/source/devguide/ref-dfx-studio.rst

     * Information is diplayed
     * Applications get created
-    * View, Pages and API get created and modified
+    * View, Pages and API service objets and services get created and modified
-    * Configuration setting are defined
+    * Configuration settings are defined
-    * Application workflow happens here
+    * Application development workflow happens here.
+It is where we define, configure and compose our applications.

 |